Skip to main content

 1. Check Compute Pool conditions.

-kubectl describe computepool <computepool-name> --namespace <project-namespace> | grep -A 10 Conditions
+kubectl describe computepool <computepool-name> --namespace <project-namespace> | grep --after-context=10 Conditions

 Expected output for healthy cluster: